killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 One important step towards being a responsible citizen in regard to memory usage is to not copy data more than necessary.
 If you for example have a function that removes whitespace at the beginning of a string, you could create a new string that just contains the characters after the leading whitespace.
+(Remember: A new string means a new memory allocation.)
 Or, you could return a _slice_ of the original string, that starts after the leading whitespace.
 The second options requires that we keep the original data around, because our new slice is just referencing it internally.